Child Tax Credit 2021: How Much Do I Get? When Do Monthly Payments Arrive? And Other FAQs

 There are other reasons people may decide to opt out of the advance payments besides wanting to take the fully refundable child credit in one lump sum on their 2021 tax returns.
 For example, opting out is recommended for families who claimed the child credit on their 2020 return, but know they will not be able to do so for 2021 because their modified AGI will be too high.
 A divorced parent who claimed a child as a dependent in 2020, and whose ex-spouse is eligible to claim the child in 2021, should also look into opting out of advance child credit payments.

 Note that there are deadlines for opting out if you want to cut off monthly payments before the next one arrives.
 To opt out before you receive a certain monthly payment, you must unenroll by at least three days before the first Thursday of the month in which that payment is scheduled to arrive.
-It's too late to opt out of the July, August and September payments, but if you want to opt out of the final three monthly payments, you'll have to go on the IRS's Child Tax Credit Update Portal and unenroll no later than October 4.
+It's too late to opt out of the July, August, September, October and November payments, but if you want to opt out of the final payment, you'll have to go on the IRS's Child Tax Credit Update Portal and unenroll no later than November 29.
 For more details on when to opt out and a full schedule of the opt-out deadlines, see How and When to Opt-Out of Monthly Child Tax Credit Payments.